fwbrasil/zoot/README.md

 If the 'someInt' is not specified in the request parameters, the default value '11' is used.

-### Parametrized paths
+### Parameterized paths

-Use parametrized paths to extract parameters from the path:
+Use parameterized paths to extract parameters from the path:

 ``` scala
 trait SomeApi extends Api {